maartenl/yppo/README.md

 from Photograph
 where not exists (select 1 from GalleryPhotograph where photograph_id = Photograph.id);

-Creating a Gallery is no more than:

-insert into Gallery (name, parent_id, sortorder) values('Vacation 2008', 2, 0);

-Then you can simply add those photographs to a gallery of your choice, for instance:
+You can simply add those photographs to a gallery of your choice, for instance:

-insert into GalleryPhotograph (gallery_id, photograph_id, name, description, sortorder) select 48, id, filename, null, 0 from Photograph where relativepath like '%vacation%' and not exists (select 1 from GalleryPhotograph where photograph_id=Photograph.id);
+insert into GalleryPhotograph (gallery_id, photograph_id, name, description, sortorder) select 77, id, filename, null, 0 from Photograph where relativepath like 'huis/dak' and not exists (select 1 from GalleryPhotograph where photograph_id=Photograph.id);

+# Sorting photos in a Gallery

+Usually, photos added to a gallery are sorted by their timestamp.
+Sometimes, that timestamp is not available (for example when using photos retrieved from a social media platform).
+In that case, it might be possible to get the timestamp from the filename for setting the sortorder.

+For example if you have many files of the following format: "IMG-20191030-WA0020.jpg"

+You could try something like this:

+update GalleryPhotograph g inner join ( select * from Photograph p) as p on p.id = g.photograph_id Set g.sortorder = concat(substring(p.filename, 5, 8), substring(p.filename, 16, 4))
+where g.gallery_id = 76;

 # Technology stack